 This has become one of the most popular tools in process improvement.
 SWOT stands for strengths, weaknesses, opportunities and threats.
 A SWOT analysis can be used in many different situations but is most often employed as part of strategic planning or project management.
 A typical SWOT analysis employs a four-block diagram where information is listed on internal issues (strengths and weaknesses) and external factors (opportunities and potential threats).
 SWOT only works if the team involved is honest, detailed and realistic about expectations.

 The Lean methodology places high value on analyzing every process through the lens of what does and does not serve the customer.
 If it serves the customer, it has value and should be optimized.
 If it does not have value for the customer, it should be eliminated as a wasted step in the process.
 This is the focus of waste analysis – mapping out a process in detail and then eliminating anything that does not serve the customer.
-There are eight wastes of Lean:
+There are 8 Wastes of Lean:

 Measurement System Analysis